 Next, you want to find something you can cover the plants with.
 You need to make sure they are covered well, however you also want to make sure that none of the plant is touching the cover.

-Things that work great for this is sheets, drop cloths, plastic sheeting, buckets turned over the plant with a rock on top, plastic jugs cut in half and flipped over the plant and so on.
+Things that work great for this are sheets, drop cloths, plastic sheeting, buckets turned over the plant with a rock on top, plastic jugs cut in half and flipped over the plant, and so on.
 They do even sell things like plant covers that you can use.

 After covering, the next morning after it has warmed slightly you do need to make sure to remove the covering.
 If you do not, it will work against you and burn the plants when the sun starts beating down.

 Sometimes even when you prepare the plants, they still take a hit if it is a hard freeze.
 Then there are also those times when you just did not know it was coming.